 Our Virtual Reality partners Uniq will do a live demonstration of their web apps on iPad Pro tablets at the end of the session and you will also be able to try out their Samsung Gear Virtual Reality headset experience.

-Digital Strategy Director (Shell, Syngenta, Glencore, Rio Tinto, Laing O’Rourke)
+Experience: Shell, Syngenta, Glencore, Rio Tinto, Laing O’Rourke

 020 7014 3325